About Cython

 widely compatible and well adapted to each version.

-since Cython 0.17.
 The latest PyPy version is always recommended here.

 All of this makes Cython the ideal language for wrapping